Building communications capacity for an inclusive and equitable future

-We partner with nonprofits committed to strengthening their communications capacity to develop tools to more effectively reach and engage with bilingual and Spanish speaking families.
-The goal of this work is to help families access information about programs and services that support their success and full community participation.
+We partner with organizations committed to strengthening their communications capacity to implement research-based, effective strategies to reach and engage families.
+The Bridges Program provides strategic capacity building support to increase the availability of Spanish-language and multilingual communications to connect families with resources that will support their success and full community participation.

-For families who are new to the community or who have limited English proficiency, information in their native language serves as a means to participate in and access essential services, programs, and educational opportunities.
+11% of the population in the Greater Washington region self-identify as limited in their English proficiency, compared to 8.6% of US residents.
+For members of the community who have limited English proficiency, information in their native language serves as a means to participate in and access essential services, programs, and educational opportunities.
 Making critical information available in Spanish and other languages provides a bridge for English language learners and serves as a means for nonprofits to reach families and adults, and through them, the next generation of youth.

-The Bridges Program works with nonprofits to build capacity for communications strategies that more effectively reach and engage Spanish speakers.
-Each Bridges Program grant is customized to the nonprofit’s mission, organizational culture, and capacity.
-We encourage partners to take a multipronged approach.
-To date, organizations have worked with professionals to accurately translate Spanish-language content, designed Spanish-language microsites, and created bilingual video content.
+We work with nonprofits to build their communications capacity by developing tools and resources that effectively reach and engage members of the community who speak Spanish.
+Each grant is customized to the nonprofit’s mission, organizational culture, target audience, and existing capacity.
+Crimsonbridge provides research-based technical assistance and encourages partners to take a multipronged approach.
+To date, organizations have worked with professionals to accurately translate Spanish-language content, design Spanish-language microsites, develop bilingual social media strategies, incorporate inclusive imagery, and create Spanish-language or bilingual video and audio content.

 In 2018, Crimsonbridge Foundation launched Bridges for Schools to provide resources and tools schools need to develop inclusive language strategies that ensure equitable access and successfully engage and serve Latino students and their families.
 Bridges for Schools builds Spanish and bilingual communications capacity in Catholic schools of the Archdiocese of Washington.
 Click here to read more about this program.